 "That much is obvious."
-After giving Jo a once-over in full-on critique-mode, she adds, "And that hair.
+After giving Jo a once-over in full-blown critique-mode, she adds, "And that hair.
 You don't really expect a boy to dance with you with your hair like that, do you?
 Nobody dons a ponytail to a dance."
-When Jo says nothing and for the most part doesn't respond with her features either aside from a cold stare, Blair adds, "I'm only trying to help."
+When Jo only fixes her with a cold stare, Blair adds, "I'm only trying to help."

 Jo pretends to be moved, placing her hand on her heart, overcome with faux emotion.
-"Wow, I could have made a huge mistake by showing up in clothes that I like and a hairstyle I feel comfortable with.
+"Wow, I could have made a huge mistake showing up in clothes that I like and a hairstyle I'm comfortable with.
 Thanks for the heads up, Marcia."